google/open-location-code/CONTRIBUTING.md

 If you are intending to implement, please see the [Contributing code](#contributing-code) section below for next steps.

-If you are adding Open Location Codes to your project, please contact the [Open Location Code Google Group](https://groups.google.com/forum/#!forum/open-location-code) so we can suggest how you can make the most of the codes.
+If you are adding Open Location Code to your project, please contact the [Open Location Code Google Group](https://groups.google.com/forum/#!forum/open-location-code) so we can suggest how you can make the most of the codes.

 ## Contributing code